Depth Information Assisted Collaborative Mutual Promotion Network for Single Image Dehazing: Introduction

 From Eq.(1), we can see that image dehazing methods based on the atmospheric scattering model necessitate the estimation of both $\bm T(x)$ and $\bm A(x)$.
 However, most studies claim that $\bm T(x)$ primarily contributes to generating haze within images.
 Consequently, the most existing Eq.(1)-based methods focus on estimating the transmission map $\bm T(x)$.
 For $\bm A(x)$, the maximum pixel value is taken as its value \cite{tan2008visibility}.
 In practice, the maximum pixel value in an image may originate from the brightest object rather than representing atmospheric light.
 To address this issue, the methods in \cite{berman2017air,sulami2014automatic,li2022haze} consider the estimation of both $\bm T(x)$ and $\bm A(x)$, achieving an improvement in dehazing performance.
 However, such atmospheric scattering model-based methods significantly depend on $\bm T(x)$ and $\bm A(x)$.
 In reality, the uneven distribution of haze poses a challenge in accurately estimating $\bm T(x)$ in each local region of the image, which limits the improvement of dehazing performance.

 End-to-end image dehazing methods recover clear images directly from hazy images without the aid of atmospheric scattering models \cite{guo2022image,dong2020multi,wu2021contrastive,qin2020ffa,liu2019griddehazenet}, thereby getting rid of the dependence on $\bm T(x)$ and $\bm A(x)$.
 However, the absence of guidance from the atmospheric scattering model also poses challenges for restoring clear images.
 To solve this problem, image dehazing based on prior information was proposed \cite{Berman2016NonlocalID,chen2021psd,liu2023nighthazeformer,wu2023ridcp}.
 Specifically, PSD \cite{chen2021psd} establishes a loss committee consisting of dark channel prior \cite{he2010DCP}, bright channel prior \cite{zhang2021BCP} and histogram equalization to guide the restoration of clear images.
 NHFormer \cite{liu2023nighthazeformer} uses dark channel priors and bright channel priors to guide the generalization of the dehazing model from synthetic domains to real-world applications.
-RIDCP \cite{wu2023ridcp} obtains high-quality codebook priors through pre-trained VQGAN and employs these to facilitate controllable high-quality priors matching, thereby achieving high-quality feature recovery for hazy images.
-In addition, through the two-stage network structure design, MITNet \cite{shen2023MITNet} simultaneously realizes the joint recovery of features in both the time and frequency domains and realizes the recovery of amplitude and phase spectrum, ensuring the quality of dehazed images.
+RIDCP \cite{wu2023ridcp} obtains high-quality codebook priors through pre-trained VQGAN.
+These priors are used to facilitate controllable high-quality priors matching, thereby achieving feature recovery for hazy images.
+In addition, through the two-stage network structure design, MITNet \cite{shen2023MITNet} simultaneously realizes the joint recovery of features in both the time and frequency domains and achieves the restoration of both amplitude and phase spectrum, ensuring the quality of dehazed images.